 If you arrive by sea for tourism you may be able to visit the surrounding provinces, for up to 72 hours, without a visa.
 You should check visa requirements with your travel operator in advance.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact an

 Embassy or Consulate of Turkey, or visit the

-If travelling with children aged under 18 years, you may be asked to provide documentation proving you are the legal parent or guardian of the children.
+If you're travelling with children (under 18 years old), you may need to provide documentation proving you're the legal parent or guardian of the children.
+Check with an

 Safety and security

 Do not travel within 10 kilometres of the border with Syria or to the city of Diyarbakir due to the threat of terrorism, violence and acts of war.

 Reconsider your need to travel to all areas within the south-eastern provinces of Batman, Bingol, Bitlis, Diyarbakir province, Gaziantep, Hakkari, Hatay, Kilis, Mardin, Mus, Sanliurfa, Siirt, Sirnak, Tunceli and Van, due to the unpredictable security situation.
 The situation is more dangerous at night and in rural areas.

 There is a high threat of terrorist attack in Turkey, particularly in south-eastern Turkey.
 But attacks could take place anywhere and at any time.
 Terrorists continue to call for attacks, including in urban areas and at tourist destinations.

 More terror attacks targeting western interests, including tourists, are expected.
 Diplomatic missions, tourist sites, public transport and transport hubs, shopping malls, western hotels and entertainment areas such as Kizilay and Tunali in Ankara and Istiklal Street in Istanbul are possible targets.